cyberway/cyberway.documentation/devportal/create_application/create_tokens.md

 # 3 Creating Tokens

-In CyberWay everybody can create his/her own type of tokens (In EOS this right applies to block producers only).
+In CyberWay everybody can create his/her own type of tokens (In EOS this right applies to validators only).
 The tokens of the application should be deployed on a separate account from `cyber.token`.
 When creating tokens a developer can use a reference implementation of the `cyber.token` contract as a base by loading its contents into developer’s workspace.

 #### 3.1 Download contract source files
 Enter the directory created for the contracts and load a copy of the remote repository with the contract source files into it.